ololoepepe/TeXSample/README.txt

 TeXSample may be used either as a system library, or as a project submodule.

 Important: TeXSample may be linked to a project with just two lines of code in the .pro file, but in that case you need to use qmake.

+First of all, add the following to your .pro file:

+ "TSMP = [core] [widgets] [all]"

+There are TeXSample module names in the square brackets.
+You may also add all modules (the "[all]" parameter).
+BeQt and Qt modules' dependencies are resolved automatically.

 In case TeXSample is used as a system library (or is built and placed to a separate directory), you need to add the following line to your .pro file: